kdw9502/ngrinderwiki/LDAP-Configuration.md

 ```

 ### Server
-Specify the name of LDAP server host name.
+Specify the name of LDAP server host name (like `ldap.acme.org`).
 You don't need to include the protocol `ldap://` or `ldaps://`.

 ### Port
 If your LDAP server uses a port other than `389`, you can specify the port number.
+To connect to LDAP over SSL(LDAPS), specify the port number `636` or the port number you are using.

 ### Base DN
-Cause the LDAP search is performed recursively, we can start a search a sub-node, you get a better performance because it narrows down the scope of a search.
+Cause the LDAP search is performed recursively, we can start searching at a sub-node.
+You get a better performance because it narrows down the scope of a search.

 This field specifies the DN of such a subtree.

+If you do specify this value, the field normally looks something like `dc=acme,dc=org`

 ### User Search Base
 If you specify a relative DN (from the base DN) here, further narrow down searches will be performed to the sub-tree.